-As A Beneficiary Of Your Drug Medi-Cal Organized Delivery System County Plan, Your Drug Medi-Cal Organized Delivery System county Is Responsible For:
+As A Beneficiary Of Your Drug Medi-Cal Organized Delivery System County Plan, Your Drug Medi-Cal Organized Delivery System County Is Responsible For:

-- Determining if you meet access criteria for Drug Medi-Cal Organized Delivery System county services from the county or its provider network. - Coordinating your care with other plans or delivery systems as needed to facilitate care transitions and guide referrals for beneficiaries, ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary. - Providing a toll-free phone number that is answered 24 hours a day and 7 days a week that can tell you about how to get services from the Drug Medi-Cal Organized Delivery System county.
-You can also contact the Drug Medi-Cal Organized Delivery System county to request the availability of after-hours care. - Having enough providers close to you to make sure that you can get the substance use disorder treatment services covered by the Drug Medi-Cal Organized Delivery System county if you need them. - Informing and educating you about services available from your Drug Medi-Cal Organized Delivery System county. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
+- Determining if you meet access criteria for Drug Medi-Cal Organized Delivery System county services from the county or its provider network. - Coordinating your care with other plans or delivery systems as needed to facilitate care transitions and guide referrals for beneficiaries,

+- ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary. - Providing a toll-free phone number that is answered 24 hours a day and 7 days a week that can tell you about how to get services from the Drug Medi-Cal Organized Delivery System county.
+You can also contact the Drug Medi-Cal Organized Delivery System county at (800) 654-3937 to request the availability of after-hours care. - Having enough providers close to you to make sure that you can get the substance use treatment services covered by the Drug Medi-Cal Organized Delivery System county if you need them. - Informing and educating you about services available from your Drug Medi-Cal Organized Delivery System county.

+- Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
 Beneficiary handbook, brochures, and posters are available through Managed Care in our County's three identified threshold languages English, Spanish and Hmong.
 Fresno County recognizes the need for language interpretation services for all non-English speaking residents as well as the importance of access to auxiliary aids for beneficiaries that are hearing impaired. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
-A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or
+A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the Drug Medi-Cal Organized Delivery System county.